 Did you work as a vet tech before getting into the St.Kitts vet school?

-Yes, I was able to list a lot of large and small animal experience on my application.
+Yes, I was able to list a lot of large and small animal experiences on my application.
 I am not a licensed tech, but I did tech work for about a year.

 What types of paying jobs did you have before going to your Caribbean vet school- RUSVM?

-Many many animal-related jobs: farrier, an equestrian instructor at a university, multi-species farm owner/operator…..
+Many animal-related jobs: farrier, an equestrian instructor at a university, multi-species farm owner/operator.

 Did you volunteer?
 If so, where?

-Yes, but mostly at the local schools or public education on my farm.
+Yes, but mainly at the local schools or public education on my farm.

 How many people read your personal statement before submitting it?

-A few friends, professors, and the career center.
+A few friends, professors, and the career center all gave their input.

 When did you decide to become a vet?

 I realized that I loved medicine as much as animals before I had kids.
 I wanted to have kids first and do vet school when they were in school.

 Did you interview any vets before starting the application process for Ross, the St. Kitts vet school?

-I spoke with the vets I worked with as well as a professor at my school who was a vet.
+I spoke with the vets I worked with and a professor at my school who was a vet.

 Were you a member of any clubs at your undergraduate school?
 If so, which ones?

 Pre-vet club; Art guild

 Have you joined any student clubs in your DVM at Ross the St. Kitts vet school program?
 If so, which ones?
 Are they helpful?

 Surgery Club; Feral Cat project; SCUBA club.